apache/cassandra-java-driver/manual/core/configuration/README.md

 }
 ```

-Then you'll need to pass an instance of this context to `DefaultCluster.init`.
+Then you'll need to pass an instance of this context to `DefaultSession.init`.
 You can either do so
-directly, or subclass `ClusterBuilder` and override the `buildAsync` method.
+directly, or subclass `SessionBuilder` and override the `buildContext` method.

 #### Custom options

 You can add your own options to the configuration.
 This is useful for custom components, or even as
-a way to associate arbitrary key/value pairs with the cluster instance.
+a way to associate arbitrary key/value pairs with the session instance.

 First, write an enum that implements [DriverOption]: